 But this is not necessarily all bad news.
 In many cases, a negative comment can be an opportunity to turn a bad experience into an especially great one.
-This demonstrates your brand’s accountability, an above-and-beyond level of care for customers, and transparency to not only the person with the complaint, but to everybody else that may have seen the thread.
+This demonstrates your brand’s accountability, an above-and-beyond level of care for customers, and transparency to not only the person with the complaint but to everybody else who may have seen the thread.

 In an article by Mashable, Josh Catone identifies four different types of negative feedback.
 Because not all situations are created equal, the appropriate response will be a function of the type of feedback you received:

-Constructive Criticism – Even more helpful is when the comment comes with a suggestion attached.
+Even more helpful is when the comment comes with a suggestion attached.
 Many customers — including some of your most loyal — will use social media to suggest ways in which you can improve your product or service.
-While this type of feedback may point out your flaws, and is thus negative, it can be extremely helpful to receive.”
+While this type of feedback may point out your flaws, and is thus negative, it can be extremely helpful to receive.